TimileyinSamuel/Sentiment-Analysis-of-Kendrick-Lamar-s-Discography/README.md

 With this goal in mind, I embark on a text analysis project to examine Lamar’s lyrics from his debut studio album, “Section.80,” released in 2011, to his latest release, “Mr. Morale & The Big Steppers,” in 2022.
 Driven by curiosity, I sought to explore the dominant themes in his music, trace the evolution of his lyrical content over time, and discern the emotional nuances conveyed throughout his albums.

 II.
 Data

 To assemble the necessary data for my analysis, I leveraged the Spotify API to acquire information about Kendrick Lamar’s albums.
 Additionally, I employed the Genius Lyrics API to extract the lyrics for each album.
 Genius Lyrics proved to be an indispensable resource, as it stands as one of the most popular platforms for music lyrics.

 To focus exclusively on Kendrick Lamar’s studio albums for my analysis, I filtered out certain projects.
 For example, I excluded the “Black Panther” album, a collaborative effort between Kendrick and various artists, created specifically for the “Black Panther” movie.
 Furthermore, I dismissed the “DAMN.
 COLLECTORS EDITION” album, as it simply rearranges the tracks from the original “DAMN.” album.
 Kendrick intended the original “DAMN.” album to be experienced in reverse order, beginning with the last track, and the collector’s edition was merely a version with the tracks reordered accordingly.

 Additionally, I eliminated the mixtape album “Overly Dedicated” and the compilation album “untitled unmastered.”
 Ultimately, I opted for the deluxe version of “good kid, m.A.A.d city,” which features all the original tracks plus several additional ones, over the original version.
 After filtering, I was left with a total of five albums for my analysis: “Section.80,” “good kid, m.A.A.d city (Deluxe),” “To Pimp A Butterfly,” “DAMN.,” and “Mr. Morale & The Big Steppers,” organized in chronological order of release.

-The code for this project can be found here.

 III.
 Analysis

 To commence my analysis, I first explored the data provided by Spotify’s API, which offers a variety of track attributes, such as valence, liveness, speechiness, and instrumentalness, among others.
 In my investigation, I chose to concentrate primarily on valence, as it is the most pertinent attribute for my analysis of Kendrick Lamar’s music.
 While other attributes like danceability, instrumentalness, or liveness might be valuable for different genres, I deemed them less relevant for examining rap music.

 a) Valence